Nuremberg U-Bahn: Passenger safety

 All DT3 units are equipped with passenger intercom panels near every door in addition to the standard emergency brakes and emergency door release handles.
 Controllers can access CCTV cameras in every unit from the control centre through a Wireless LAN link installed in all tunnels that are used by DT3 trains.
 Flame-retardant materials are used wherever possible.
 Temperature sensors and smoke detectors are spread throughout every unit in the passenger space and in every underfloor machinery compartment to detect possible fires as early as possible.
 Circuit integrity retaining electrical cables (cables that can keep their insulation for a certain time in the presence of fire) are used to allow a unit to proceed to the next station in case of a fire.
 German regulations mandate that metro trains must not stop inside a tunnel after the emergency brake has been pulled or if any other hazard like a fire is detected, but instead should proceed to the next station if possible, to ease rescue operations.
 Since the longest travel time between two stations on the Nuremberg U-Bahn is about 3 minutes (between Ziegelstein and Flughafen) and most stations are less than 60 seconds apart, this is deemed a superior option to stopping inside a tunnel, where evacuation, rescue and firefighting attempts would be much more difficult than on a station platform.

 German regulations mandate some means to stop a train if a person or large object should fall onto the track.
 Installing doors between track and platform (as on Paris's Météor Line) would have been the superior solution, but since 6 stations which were already in full operation (the section Rathenauplatz to Rothenburger Straße) would have needed to be converted, fitting doors to the platform edges would have led to severe service disruptions and station closures.
-Another problem would have been that the conventionally run trains would have had to be stopped by the driver within an distance of a few centimeters, which would have been difficult.
+Another problem would have been that the conventionally run trains would have had to be stopped by the driver within a distance of a few centimeters, which would have been difficult.
 Therefore, platform doors were out of the question.
 After tests with laser light barriers (from the station ceiling to the platform edge) at Plärrer, a combination of CCTV cameras overlooking the track bed and radio frequency barriers from under the platform edge to the opposing wall were chosen and installed at all stations served by U3.
 The RF barriers will detect persons and objects falling onto the track.
 In such a case the ATC will stop any approaching trains on that track immediately and alert the control centre, from where an operator can visually inspect the trackbed at the platform over CCTV and then take the appropriate action.